Bo Gritz: Religious and militia affiliations

-Gritz has used his influence within the Christian Patriot movement to mediate between legal authorities and far-right activists.
+Gritz used his influence within the Christian Patriot movement to mediate between legal authorities and far-right activists.
 In 1992, he mediated during the Ruby Ridge crisis involving fellow military veteran Randy Weaver.
 In 1996, Gritz unsuccessfully attempted to negotiate an end to the standoff involving the Montana Freemen, an anti-government White separatist militia group.
 After unsuccessful negotiations, Gritz left in frustration, predicting that the FBI would arrest the Freemen.

 Later activities

 In 1998, Gritz led an unsuccessful search for the Centennial Olympic Park bomber, Eric Rudolph, with the aim of persuading him to surrender to law enforcement.
 In 2005, he became an active protester in the Terri Schiavo case.
 On March 19, 2005, following the removal of Schiavo's feeding tube, Gritz was arrested for trespassing after attempting to enter the hospice where she was residing.
 Starting in 2014, Gritz hosted a radio show on Americanvoiceradio.com titled Freedom Call.